 Salad dressing is another item that can get pricey, especially if everyone in your family likes different kinds.
 But salad dressing is one of the easiest things to make yourself, and you probably have everything you need on hand.
 Combine olive oil and vinegar (white, red, balsamic, take your pick) for a base, then add spices to taste.
-To remove the guesswork, a salad dressing bottle available on Amazon for $6 has recipes printed on the side.
+To remove the guesswork, a clever bottle meant for salad dressings ($6.50 on Amazon) has recipes printed on the side.

 Get more juice out of citrus fruit by rolling it on a hard surface before cutting it open.
-For example, if you need fresh lemon juice for salad dressing, roll the lemon firmly on a cutting board or counter before cutting -- you'll get almost twice the juice.
+For example, if fresh lemon juice is needed for salad dressing or for a delicious lemonade, roll the lemon firmly on a cutting board or counter before cutting -- and expect almost twice the juice.

 Cooking spray is largely a waste of money and may contain ingredients you don't want in your food anyway.
 Eliminate the cost by skipping it altogether.
 Cooks can use olive oil, butter, or coconut oil in its place depending on the dish.
 Coconut oil works especially well for baked goods to keep them from sticking.

 Ever tried to make a recipe with brown sugar only to discover it's hard as a rock in the cupboard?
 Next time put a few marshmallows in the brown sugar to keep it soft when storing.